by Madeline Bocaro ©

 In a film about her life, Yoshiko is brilliantly portrayed by the late Anita Mui (the Madonna of Asia).
 Yoshiko, was tormented since childhood, and is now remembered as one of the worst traitors in Chinese history.
 She is ruthless – cold steel personified, showing no more mercy toward people than life showed to her.
 Yoshiko’s main character trait is her essential detachment in order not to lapse into madness.
 Mui’s portrayal elicits compassion, because without excusing her, you realize that it is Yoshiko’s terrible destiny that causes her selfishness.
 She would kill on a whim because she knew that anyone would do the same to her.
 She slapped men’s faces, and scorned those who would abuse or condemn her.
 At the end, frail and tired, facing a death sentence Yoshiko remained defiant although she was only a haunting ghostlike waif.

 In 1945, Yoshiko was on the run.
 China was in chaos under Soviet attack.
 The Japanese were fleeing China, and Manchuko collapsed.
 At war’s end, Eastern Jewel was no longer a sensual, alluring enchantress.
 She was in ruins, haggard and bloated, suffering from venereal diseases.
 She drove a broken down army truck that was abandoned by retreating Japanese troops.
 Yoshiko again changed her name, went into hiding and lived in a hovel.
+She was now too infamous to be a spy.
 She went broke by paying for protection, but she was finally betrayed by one of her many scorned lovers who led police to her broken-down shack.

-After the end of the war, just after Japan’s surrender on 11 November 1945, a news agency reported that ‘a long sought-for beauty in male costume was arrested in Peking by the Chinese counter-intelligence officers.’
+After the end of the war, just after Japan’s surrender on 11 November 1945, a news agency reported that ‘a long sought-for beauty in male costume’ was arrested in Peking by the Chinese counter-intelligence officers.’
 In March 1948, Yoshiko Kawashima, now very ill and frail, was tried and executed as a traitor by the Nationalist Government under her Chinese name (Jin Bihui).
-She insisted that she was Japanese, but could not prove by papers that she was adopted, so she was condemned as Chinese traitor and not a Japanese war criminal.
-(Both countries had forsaken her).
+She insisted that she was Japanese, but could not prove by papers that she was adopted.
+Therfore, she was condemned as Chinese traitor and not a Japanese war criminal – both countries had forsaken her.
 The chief prosecutor stated, “This woman deserves death as a traitor but most of all because she rode in Japanese airplanes over bombed-out Chinese villages and laughed.”

-Yoshiko, age 41 – of royal blood and insolent as ever on her final day – was executed under orders of Chiang-Kai-Shek as a traitor in Beijing.
+Yoshiko, age 41 – of royal blood and insolent as ever on her final day – was executed under orders of Chiang-Kai-Shek in Beijing.
 Eastern Jewel claimed she was a Japanese soldier and demanded that she be given the military honor of a firing squad.
 She wanted to die as a Japanese, asking to change into a white kimono (always thinking of fashion until the very end).
 Both requests were denied.
-Her beautiful face was totally destroyed by one bullet to the back of her head.
+She was publicly executed.
+Her beautiful face was totally destroyed by a bullet to the back of her head.
+Her body was on public view .
 Nobody came to identify the body, which was collected by a Japanese monk for cremation.
 Her remains were sent to her Japanese adoptive family.

 Yoshiko was asked her dying wish, but did not say anything.
 This poem, found in her pocket was her swan song…